 - radishes, thinly sliced into rounds

-- red onions, diced
+- red onions, finely diced

 - cabbage, shredded